FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 Figure 6.7 illustrates the solution.
 A Subject’s access requests to particular objects are intercepted by PEPs, which are a part of the security infrastructure that is responsible for enforcing the organization Policy about this access.
 PEPs query another part of the security infrastructure, the PDP, which is responsible for computing an access decision.
 To compute the decision, the PDP uses information from a PIP, and retrieves the applicable Policy from the unique PolicyRepository, which stores all of the PolicyRules for the organization.

-Figure 6.7: Class diagram for the POLICY-BASED ACCESS CONTROL pattern
+<Figures figure="6-7">Class diagram for the POLICY-BASED ACCESS CONTROL pattern</Figures>

 The PolicyRepository is also responsible for retrieving the applicable rules by selecting those rules whose subjectDescriptor, resourceDescriptor and environmentDescriptor match the information about the subject, the resource and the environment obtained from the PIP, and whose accessType matches the required accessType from the request.
 The PAP is a unique point for administering the rules.
 In case the evaluation of the Policy leads to a conflict between the decisions of the applicable Rules, a part of the PDP, the DynamicPolicyConflictResolver, is responsible for producing a uniquely determined access decision.
 Similarly, a StaticPolicyConflictResolver is a part of the PAP and is responsible for identifying conflicting rules within the PolicyRepository.